What problems are worth solving?

 Start by looking for demonstrated demand. pic.twitter.com/tW1UNKIGhN

 And make sure you talk to those you're helping.

 Understand motivations and goals:

 What actions do they actually do that cause them pain?

 What are they already trying to do to reduce that pain?

 Pre-commitments help hedge the risk of your time spent creating the relief.
 It also indicates extreme pain and desire for it.
 It also requires trust in you.
-Earn that trust.
+Be sure to earn and keep that trust.

 It's also smart to ensure selling the painkiller will help you achieve your own aims.
 Not all pains need relieving.
 Some might even be necessary.

-Lubrication is one way to reduce friction — smoothing or easing the process in achieving a goal.
+Lubrication is one way to reduce friction — simplifying or easing the process in achieving a goal.